North Korea launches missile over Japan

 as two areas in which the two countries could take "direct action" against North Korea.

-"We need to develop our military capabilities in the face of North Korea's nuclear advancement," he told CNN in his first televised interview since the nuclear test.
-"I do not agree that South Korea needs to develop our own nuclear weapons or relocate tactical nuclear weapons in the face of North Korea's nuclear threat.
-To respond to North Korea by having our own nuclear weapons will not maintain peace on the Korean Peninsula and could lead to a nuclear arms race in northeast Asia."

-South Korea has been conducting its own military drills since the September 3 nuclear test.
-As the missile was launched Friday, the South Korean military was carrying out its own live-fire drill that involved launching a ballistic missile.
+Speaking Friday, Chinese Foreign Ministry spokeswoman Hua said it was "irresponsible and unhelpful to blame others," adding those parties directly involved in the dispute "should shoulder the responsibility" for it.

-A rapid pace
+Rapid pace

 2017 has been a year of rapid progress for North Korea's missile program.